Sprinte-Wei/Calculator/README.md

 # Calculator
 A calculator by JavaFx.
-Create by WCG, DYH, ZX.
+Created by WCG, DYH, ZX.